 Kleene: Introduction to Metamathematics

 Some details Chs.
 1–3 are introductory.
-There’s a little about enumerability and countability (Cantor’s Theorem); then a chapter on natural numbers, induction, and the axiomatic method; then a little tour of the paradoxes and some possible responses to them.
+There’s a little about enumerability and countability (Cantor’s Theorem); then a chapter on natural numbers, induction, and the axiomatic method; then a little tour of the paradoxes, and possible responses.

 Ch.
 8 starts work on ‘Formal number theory’, showing that his formal arithmetic has nice properties, and then defines what it is for a formal predicate to capture (‘numeralwise represent’) a numerical relation.
-Kleene then proves Gödel’s incompleteness theorem, assuming a Lemma — eventually to be proved in his Chapter 10 — about the capturability of the relation ‘m numbers a proof [in Kleene’s system] of the sentence with number n‘.
+Kleene then sets up Gödel coding and proves Gödel’s incompleteness theorem, assuming a Lemma — eventually to be proved in his Chapter 10 — about the capturability of the relation ‘m numbers a proof [in Kleene’s system] of the sentence with code number n‘.

 Ch.
 9 gives an extended treatment of primitive recursive functions, and then Ch.
-10 deals with the arithmetization of syntax, yielding the previously stated Lemma needed for the incompleteness theorem.
+10 deals with the arithmetization of syntax, yielding the Lemma needed for the incompleteness theorem.

 Chs.
 11–13 then give a nice treatment of general (total) recursive functions, partial recursive functions, and Turing computability.
 This is all very attractively done.

-The last two chapters, forming the last quarter of the book, go under the heading ‘Additional Topics’.
+That leaves the final two chapters, in fact forming almost a quarter of the book under the heading ‘Additional Topics’.
 In Ch.
 14, after proving the completeness theorem for the predicate calculus without and then with identity, Kleene discusses the decision problem.
 And the final Ch.
 15 discusses Gentzen systems, the normal form theorem, intuitionistic systems and Gentzen’s consistency proof for arithmetic.

-Summary verdict This book can still be warmly recommended as an enjoyable and illuminating presentation of fundamental material, written by someone who was himself so closely engaged in the early developments back in the glory days.
-It should be entirely accessible if you have managed e.g. Chiswell and Hodges and then my Gödel book, and will enrich and broaden your understanding.
+Summary verdict Kleene’s classic can still be warmly recommended as an enjoyable and illuminating presentation of this fundamental material, written by someone who was himself so closely engaged in the early developments back in the glory days.
+It should be entirely accessible if you have managed a modern introduction to FOL and perhaps already met Gödel’s theorem, and it will certainly enrich and broaden your understanding.